timdenisov/derivatives-pricing-model/README.md

 # 📊 Quant Derivatives Pricing Platform

-**Project for my coursework on "A platform with the function of analyzing trading strategies using vanilla and interest rate options"**
+**Project for my coursework on "A platform with the function of analyzing and pricing derivatives and interest rate options"**

 👉 *For English version scroll down*